HR199812/Python-Calculator-using-Tkinter-Library/README.md

-# Calculator made using Jframe lib in java
+# Calculator made using Tkinter lib in Python
-Eagerly finding a job as a java or android or python developer.
-Currently in my third year of B.Tech Computer Science.
+Small Calculator made in python using Tkinter library.
 My LinkedIn Profile is: Hritwik Agarwal
-My Instagram ID is: foodie.dev